DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 ### Firehose

 Given my decently high output, there are people who wish to be able to see everything in one place and then filter through it themselves.
-My [firehose page](/firehose),[^3] inspired by [Shellshark's Activity page](https://shellsharks.com/activity/), serves this purpose by providing a reverse-chronological list of things I publish and release.
+My [firehose page](/firehose),[^4] inspired by [Shellshark's Activity page](https://shellsharks.com/activity/), serves this purpose by providing a reverse-chronological list of things I publish and release.
 The firehose itself also presents some extra content, including notable events like the beginning of a new year, when I joined various online services, and links out to code demos I've created across the web.

 The firehose is implemented by taking the data for each content type and merging it into a single tree which is then split up for pagination and piped into a template for firehose pages.

-All the content going into the firehose data tree is given a `type` property[^4] which is referenced in the template for firehose pages for the purpose of styling and displaying content of each type differently.
+All the content going into the firehose data tree is given a `type` property[^5] which is referenced in the template for firehose pages for the purpose of styling and displaying content of each type differently.

 [^1]: Or perhaps more accurately for the web, endnotes.

 [^2]: Or, if you will, a collection of [floating amoeba dot links](https://bsky.app/profile/alanwsmith.com/post/3ls7g3zxjy22r).

+[^3]: Arguably I could have the JSON output follow the [JSON Feed](https://www.jsonfeed.org) specification, which would avoid me re-transforming the data _again_ into [the live JSON Feed](https://vale.rocks/elsewhere/feed.json), but it would have meant more verbose JSON that would require the use of JSON Feed extensions to include all I need.
+There probably wouldn't even be a payoff -- or if there were to be, it would be _extremely_ minimal -- for the time to fetch and transform the much more complex JSON Feed would likely exceed the time saved from avoiding a minor transformation that occurs so quickly that it is difficult to even meaningfully measure.

-[^3]: The terminology of firehose was inspired by the [AT Protocol's usage of the term](https://atproto.com/specs/sync#firehose).
+[^4]: The terminology of firehose was inspired by the [AT Protocol's usage of the term](https://atproto.com/specs/sync#firehose).

-[^4]: For example, [micros](/micros) get a `type` property of 'micro', and [posts](/posts) are given a `type` property of 'post'.
+[^5]: For example, [micros](/micros) get a `type` property of 'micro', and [posts](/posts) are given a `type` property of 'post'.